Jammersplit/Randy.js/README.md

 function randomSlices(numberOfSlices = 1, sumOfSlices = 1, maxSpread = 1.0) { }
 ```

 Returns an array with length `numberOfSlices`, filled with random numbers that add up to `sumOfSlices`.
-Think getting random sections of a line with a length of sum.
+Think of dividing a line with a length of sum into random sections.

 `numberOfSlices` should be a positive integer.
 Float values will be rounded to the next lowest integer.
 If `numberOfSlices` is `1` (default), the function will return an array with a single value of `sumOfSlices`.
 If `numberOfSlices` is anything below `1`, the function will return an empty array.